 In addition, there are county, state, and national prescription programs for which you may qualify and special drug discount cards offered by some pharmaceutical companies.

 The Partnership for Prescription Assistance can help qualifying patients without prescription drug coverage get the medicines they need through the program that is right for them.
 Many will get their medications free or nearly free.
 For more information, visit http://www.pparx.org/ or call 1-888-477-2669.

-Compare the prices of your prescription drugs at different retail pharmacies.
-Many retail pharmacies list their prices for commonly prescribed drugs online, or you can call local pharmacies to request prices for your medications.
+Another way to cut costs is to compare the prices of your prescription drugs at different retail pharmacies (CVS vs Walgreens vs Walmart, etc.).
+Many retail pharmacies list their prices for commonly prescribed drugs online.
+You can also call local pharmacies to request prices for your medications.

-You can also consider utilizing a prescription savings card such as FamilyWize.
+Consider using a prescription savings card such as FamilyWize as another way to cut costs.
 FamilyWize, a trusted MHA partner, is a community service partnership focused on enabling everyone, both insured and uninsured, to have access to more affordable medications.

 The FamilyWize Prescription Discount Card: